Scent-Free Policy for the Workplace

-Employees will be informed of this policy through signs posted in buildings, the policy manual, promotional materials and will receive orientation and training.
+Employees will be informed of this policy through signs posted in buildings, the policy manual, and promotional materials, and will receive orientation and training.

 Visitors will be informed of this policy through signs and it will be explained to them by their host.

-Signs should be posted near the entrances to company building(s).
-In addition, statements on business cards, letter head or promotional materials may be helpful if you receive a lot of visitors.
+Signs should be posted near the entrances to the company building(s).
+In addition, statements on business cards, letterhead or promotional materials may be helpful if you receive a lot of visitors.

 Some people who work at ABC Company report sensitivities to various chemical-based or scented products.
 We ask for everyone's cooperation in our efforts to accommodate their health concerns.

 In response to health concerns, ABC Company has developed a Scent-Free Policy.
 Scented products such as hair spray, perfume, and deodorant can trigger reactions such as respiratory distress and headaches.
 Staff and visitors are asked to not use these products when reporting to this office.